-Note: If there is no will, the assets go to the next of kin according to schedule in the Succession Act 1981, which recognises de facto relationships of five years in this situation.
+Note: If there is no will, the assets go to the next of kin according to schedule in the Succession Act 1981.

 Applying for letters of administration (intestacy)

 The application process is similar to that for a grant of probate, except a will doesn’t need to be provided.